 Email Kelly at kellyc AT techaccess-ri DOT org

 Augmentative Communication Consultant

 Matthew is a certified speech language pathologist and one of TechACCESS’s communication specialists.
 He provides evaluation, training and technical services to children and adults who have difficulty using their own speech to communicate.
 Matthew coordinates our outreach to neurologically impaired adults (ALS, MS, TBI, and stroke) who are losing their ability to speak and who need to receive services quickly.
 Matthew also works with educational teams and speech therapists to develop strategies and plans for students with Autism Spectrum Disorder who are moving out of PEC systems.
 Matthew has a Masters of Science in Communication Disorders from Emerson College and holds a Certificate of Clinical Competency as a Speech and Language Pathologist.
 He is licensed by the RI Department of Health as a Speech Pathologist and is also licensed in the state of Massachusetts.
 Matthew has taught the Augmentative Communication graduate course at the University of RI.
 He has provided workshops on augmentative communication topics throughout the state and nationally.
-Matthew has been in the field for nearly 20 years and with TechACCESS for over 10 years.
-He Chairs the Program Committee for the Assistive Technology Conference of New England, which TechACCESS hosts annually in November.
+Matthew has been in the field for over 20 years and with TechACCESS for over 10 years.
+He is the Program Chair for the Assistive Technology Conference of New England, which TechACCESS hosts annually in November.